xiongya/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-# This is code book.
+# Code Book:
+The description of variables is listed below: